3dgroup/craftrest/README.md

         composer require 3dgroup/external-api

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for External API.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Craft REST API.

-## External API Overview
+## Craft REST API Overview

 -Insert text here-

-## Configuring External API
+## Configuring Craft REST API

 -Insert text here-

-## Using External API
+## Using Craft REST API

 -Insert text here-

-## External API Roadmap
+## Craft REST API Roadmap

 Some things to do, and ideas for potential features: